 Some of these projects have included creating carts to transport multiple sizes of skids, creating the process for robot welding of parts, and designing a manifold for saving time on pressure testing.

-Joel Erickson: Joel is here at Steffes as a Manufacturing Engineering Co-Op from the School of Mines.
+Joel Erickson: Joel interned at Steffes as a Manufacturing Engineering Co-Op from South Dakota School of Mines and Technology.

-James Ness: James was a manufacturing engineering intern at the Grand Forks East Plant and worked in the code shop.
+James Ness: James was a Manufacturing Engineer Intern at the Grand Forks East Plant and worked in the code shop.
 During his time at Steffes, he was focused on improving cycle times in the code shop.
 He participated in time studies and designed various tools to improve product efficiency.

 “I have improved my skills and learned a lot during my internship,” said Ness.
 “I would like to thank the crew at Grand Forks East for the opportunity.”

-He is entering his junior year as a mechanical engineering major at University of North Dakota.
+He is entering his Junior year as a Mechanical Engineering major at the University of North Dakota.

-Tyson Meidinger: Tyson has returned to Steffes as a new product development intern from the South Dakota School of Mines and Technology.
+Tyson Meidinger: Tyson has returned to Steffes as a New Product Development intern from South Dakota School of Mines and Technology.
 During his internship he worked on a wide variety of projects including testing new products and improving and organizing the New Product Development test lab.